Jeff Adachi was a complicated man.

 Let the record show that, in the most recent year on record, the city pushed $552 million into pensions.
 In the year before that, it spent $527 million.
 And in the year before that it spent $593 million.
 And this comes after so-called “pension reform” passed by the people of San Francisco — pension reform sharpened and rendered more acceptable to voters because of Jeff Adachi’s strident advocacy for more extreme solutions.
 These were the consensus measures, voters were assured, that would withstand legal challenges, unlike the crazy propositions put forth by Jeff Adachi.

 So, Adachi wasn’t so wrong a decade ago when he warned that structural fiscal problems were getting worse and worse and needed to be addressed.
-Meanwhile, the vast quantities of money sloshing about this city like a king tide and mitigating the burden of contributing to San Francisco’s pension obligations are inducing crushing societal pressures of their own.
+Meanwhile, the vast quantities of money deluging this city and mitigating the burden of contributing to San Francisco’s pension obligations are inducing crushing societal pressures of their own.

 These are pressures that Adachi, who served the city’s have-nots, was all too aware of.